 Different areas of your face will need different types of filler.
 You may need a firmer, more structural type of filler in your cheek as it’s performing a support job and a runnier, thinner filler in your nose.
 There isn't a one-filler-fits-all product and a good practitioner will have an army of filler types on their shelves to ensure they can address the whole range of concerns.

-I have Botox already, but I’m scared of filler, it’s too risky.
+I have anti-wrinkle treatments already, but I’m scared of filler, it’s too risky.

 Fillers go wrong more often don't they?